SuperOfficeDocs/superoffice-docs/docs/ui/web-application/tutorials/validation/validation.md

 ## Conclusion

-In this tutorial, I have shown you how to create a control and use it to validate any data source on any given page in the SuperOffice web client, and display a message to the user if necessary.
+In this tutorial, I have shown you how to create a control and use it to validate any data source on any given page in the SuperOffice web client and display a message to the user if necessary.

 This technique should be used when you want to add business logic to a page, and need to interact with the user when those business rules do not fulfill the business requirements.